 We have decided to create a synthesis device that implements the basic sound generation functionality of conventional synthesizers, as well as some additional effect processing features and external control features.
-For the basic functionality we need eight separate modules; Voltage-controlled audio frequency oscillators, voltage-controlled low frequency oscillators, a multichannel mixer, voltagecontrolled filters, envelope generators, voltage-controlled amplifiers, a user interface that generates control voltages, and a power delivery module.
+For the basic functionality we need eight separate modules; Voltage-controlled audio frequency oscillators, voltage-controlled low frequency oscillators, a multichannel mixer, filters, envelope generators, amplifiers, a power delivery module, and a microcontroller that controls all other modules with input from an external software interface.
 Figure 1 shows a block diagram showing how the basic modules will be connected inside of the device.
-With these 8 modules, the user can design new sounds by setting the available parameters and then playing those sounds with the keyboard.
-All the modules have their inputs and outputs available as control voltage sources and destinations on the hardware user interface.
-With these inputs and outputs, the user can reconfigure the internal signal paths.
-The basic modules have controls on the hardware user interface to set all the sound influencing parameters.
-The controls all go through the keyboard module's microcontroller, which acts as the digital brain for the entire device.
+With these 8 modules, the user can design new sounds by setting the available parameters and then playing those sounds with the user interface.
+All of the modules have their inputs and outputs available as modulation sources and destinations on the user interface.
+With these modulation options, the user is able to reconfigure the internal signal paths.
+The basic modules have controls on the user interface to set all of the sound influencing parameters.
+The controls all go through the main system microcontroller which acts as the digital brain for the entire device.
 By having the controls go through the microcontroller, the user has the ability save and recall presets.
-The microcontroller also allows for a wired communication path via USB with an external PC machine.
-The PC machine can run a mux patch that communicates with an iPad through Wi-Fi.
-With the iPad, the user can have a wireless user interface that mimics the hardware user interface with additional touch and motion controls.
+The microcontroller will be communicating via Wi-Fi with an iPad running the software for the user interface.